holoviz/panel/doc/tutorials/basic/size.md

 # Control the Size

 In this tutorial, we will discover how *sizing* works in Panel, explore the difference between *inherent sizing*, *fixed sizing*, and *responsive sizing*.
-Finally, we will touch upon the *fully responsive* layouts and the [`FlexBox`](../../reference/layouts/FlexBox.ipynb):
+Finally, we will touch upon the *fully responsive* layouts and [`FlexBox`](../../reference/layouts/FlexBox.ipynb):

 - `sizing_mode`: Allows toggling between fixed sizing and responsive sizing along vertical and/or horizontal dimensions.
 - `width`/`height`: Allows setting a fixed width or height.